Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 -   `input_predicate`: Allows for 4 different inputs to tell the game how to look for a block.
 The game will select blocks based on which one is picked.

     -   `minecraft:always_true` is self explanatory.
-    -   `minecraft:block_match` looks for a specific block.
+    -   `minecraft:block_match` looks for a specific block type.
-    -   `minecraft:blockstate_match` looks for a block and a specified block state of that block to replace it with another block or a blockstate.
+    -   `minecraft:blockstate_match` looks for a block with the specified block state values.
-    -   `minecraft:random_block_match` looks for a block and picks some of them at random, if you had stone bricks this can be used to randomize it to cracked or mossy versions.
+    -   `minecraft:random_block_match` looks for a specific block and picks some of them at random, if you had stone bricks in your structure this could be used to replace some with cracked or mossy versions.
-    -   `minecraft:random_blockstate_match` looks for a block and a specified block state at random to change into another block or a blockstate.
+    -   `minecraft:random_blockstate_match` looks for a block with the specified block state values and picks some of them at random.
 If you have a upper stone brick slab this rule can look for specifically upper stone brick slabs for replacement into upper mossy stonebrick slabs.
     -   `minecraft:tag_match` looks for blocks with a specified tag.

 -   `output_state`: The block to replace the input predicate if it is found.
 -   `block_entity_modifier`: Allows for block entities such as chests and barrels to have loot applied.
 They can be marked as `pass_through` (do nothing) or `append_loot` in which a loot table is input to be applied to the block.
-This resets the rotation of chests if `append_loot` is used.
+This resets the rotation of chests if `append_loot` is used ([MCPE-230078](https://bugs.mojang.com/browse/MCPE-230078)).
 -   `location_predicate`: To specify if the block in input predicate is supposed to be looked for when placing the structure.
 -   `position_predicate`: Changes the block based on where in the structure it is based off the origin of the structure.